pinecone-io/canopy/README.md

 ## Considerations

-* Canopy currently only supports OpenAI as backend for both both the embedding model and the LLM.
+* Canopy currently only supports OpenAI as backend for both the embedding model and the LLM.
 Rate limits and pricing set by OpenAI will apply.
-   More integrations would be supported in the near future.
+   More integrations will be supported in the near future.

 ## Setup